tfwillems/HipSTR/README.md

 1. Use [Tandem Repeats Finder](https://tandem.bu.edu/trf/trf.html) or other tools to scan the reference genome for STRs
 2. Reformat the resulting output to conform with the format outlined above
-3. We've provdided a simple pipeline that accomplishes this [here](www.google.com)

 <a id="str-vcf"></a>
 ### VCF file